 - 1/4 cup soy sauce

-2. Add the beef strips to a large plastic bag, and pour in the salt and one tablespoon of the cornstarch.
-Shake the bag to mix the ingredients until the beef if well coated.
+- Add the beef strips to a large plastic bag, and pour in 1 tablespoon cornstarch and the salt.
+Shake the bag to mix the ingredients and until the beef is well coated.

-4. Add the garlic to the pan, and cook for one minute until it is very aromatic.
+- Add the garlic to the skillet or wok and cook for 1 minute until it is very aromatic but don't let it burn.
 Then add the water and the broccoli.
-Continue cooking the broccoli for 4-5 minutes until the broccoli is bright green and beginning to become tender.
+Continue cooking the broccoli for 4 to 5 minutes until the broccoli is bright green and starting to become tender.

-5. While the broccoli is cooking, mix the remaining one tablespoon of cornstarch, vegetable broth, and soy sauce is a small dish.
+- While the broccoli is cooking, mix the remaining 1 tablespoon of cornstarch, vegetable broth, and soy sauce in a small dish.
 Whisk together well.
-Then, add the soy sauce mixture along with the beef back to the pan with the broccoli.
+Then, add this soy sauce mixture along with the beef back to the skillet or wok with the broccoli.

-6. Cook the entire mixture an additional 1-2 minutes, until the sauce thickens.
+- Cook the entire mixture an additional 1 to 2 minutes, until the sauce thickens.
 Remove from the heat.